federicobozzini/unige-data-warehouse/project/README.md

 The Hive queries are not reported here since they are very similar to the original ones.
 They can be found in the hiveQueries.sql file.

 ### Olap queries in Hive

+To run the query just open a hive session and paste the queries.

 #### q10 in Hive